AyushWalekar/lichess-js/README.md

-# lichess-ts-client
+# lichess-js

-A TypeScript client for the Lichess API, generated from the official OpenAPI specification.
+A modern JavaScript/TypeScript client for the Lichess API, generated from the official OpenAPI specification.

 ## Features